soundpress/RulesOfNYC/docs/c09/index.rst

    (5) Hearing logs.
 For vehicles not in the Fleet Program or Car Rental Program, employees shall be responsible for the proper preparation of the hearing log as per instruction of the CAU manager.

    (6) Summons copy fees.
-Companies represented by employees are subject to the same summons copy fees as the general public (§ 39-02(e)).
+Companies represented by employees are subject to the same summons copy fees as the general public (19 RCNY § 39-02(e)).

    (7) Hearing procedures.